cappe987/ai-course/README.md

 # AI Course - DVA340
 **Disclaimer: Copying these and handing them in as your own is considered plagiarism**

-Lab 1.1 - Knapsack problem using DFS and BFS.
+Lab 1.1 - 0-1 Knapsack problem using DFS and BFS.
-Lab 1.2 - Shortest path using heuristics.
+Lab 1.2 - Shortest path using Greedy Best-First Search and A*.
 Lab 2 - Sudoku solver using DFS.
 Lab 3.1 - Genetic algorithm to solve TSP.
 Lab 3.2 - Ant Colony to solve TSP.